dreth/dreth.github.io/blog/usefulnfts/article.md

 This is not financial advice, but I want to end with a recommendation after indulging in these markets as a risk-averse, careful investor:

-- Do not buy assets with money that you can't afford to lose
+- Do not buy illiquid digital assets with money that you can't afford to lose

 - Do not buy NFTs from random collections unless you're absolutely sure you can bear the loss

 - Do not bet your livelihood on JPEGs

 - Inform yourself before you say NFTs are 'useless'.
-They're not useless, are pretty cool, and are here to stay whether you like it or not.
+They're not useless, they're pretty cool, and are here to stay whether you like it or not.

 ### Image sources